MSc Information Technology

 If you are a part-time student, your first year will include modules in Project Management and Digital Design and Development, along with the Group Software Development Project.

-In the second year, you will take modules in Professionalism and Governance in IT, and Information Security, followed by your optional modules.
-You will also most likely start your dissertation during the second year, completing it in your third year.
+In the second year, you'll take modules in Strategy and Governance in IT, and Information Security, followed by your optional modules.

 Learning and Teaching